nav-x-llc/nav-x-docs/en/business-central/Commissions/getting-started.md

 ### Document Number for Commission Invoices

 Commissions can be paid to salespeople via purchase invoices or sales credit memos as well as some other ways.
 If you pay a salesperson their commissions via purchase invoice or sales credit memo, you can now define the document number that is used as the **External Document No.** on these documents.
+This can be done in the field **Document No. for Processing Commissions**.
 The following values are accepted:

 - %1: Day
 - %2: Month (numeric)